versha-khare/Word_Statistics/README.md

 Additional Requirement - count number of lines and number of character in text file.

+Additional Requirement- allow replacement of all occurrences of a given pattern word to a given replacement word.
+Note that the replacement happens only when the given pattern word matches with a whole word.
+For example, for text “ab cd ef”, replace “a” with “b” will result in no change, while replace “ab” with “cd” will result in “cd cd ef”.

 ### Steps to Compile and run code
 * 1.import code from git repo to Eclipse.